-Safeguarding and child protection training and online safety training is provided on a regular basis to all staff to enable them to carry out these requirements.
+Safeguarding and child protection training and online safety training is provided on a regular basis to all staff regularly and in additional to annual training to enable them to carry out these requirements.
 Safeguarding and child protection training includes the possible signs and indicators of abuse and how to respond effectively.

-Governors are provided with strategic safeguarding training at induction and as subsequent updates.
-This training includes a focus on the safeguarding roles and responsibilities of all governors and equips them to provide strategic challenge to test and assure themselves that safeguarding policies and procedures are effective.
+Governors/Trustees are provided with strategic safeguarding training at induction and as subsequent updates.
+This training includes a focus on the safeguarding roles and responsibilities of all governors/trustees and equips them to provide strategic challenge to test and assure themselves that safeguarding policies and procedures are effective.
+Regular volunteers and governors are provided opportunities to attend safeguard themed training either by the school or the wider Brunel trust.